67-year-old retiree with just $83K in savings wonders about returning to work | Produced by Advertising Publications

 A fee-only advisor — one who is paid only by clients’ fees, rather than by commission — could help you review your options.
 The Garrett Planning Network offers referrals to fee-only planners who charge by the hour.

 Another option for people on a budget: accredited financial counselors or financial fitness coaches.
 These folks aren’t certified financial planners, but they can help with budgeting, debt management and retirement planning.
-You can get referrals from the Assn. for Financial Counseling & Planning Education.
+You can get referrals from the Association for Financial Counseling & Planning Education.

 Liz Weston, certified financial planner, is a personal finance columnist for NerdWallet.
 Questions may be sent to her via the “Contact” form at AskLizWeston.com.